-With a growing percentage of legal work now focused on commercial, business, and fiduciary matters, transactional practices have gained prominence.
-Baylor’s fully integrated transactional program well prepares students for all types of positions within transactional areas of practice.
+With a growing percentage of legal work now focused on corporate, commercial, business, and fiduciary matters, transactional practices have gained prominence.
+Baylor’s fully integrated transactional program prepares students for all types of positions within transactional areas of practice.

 Transactional lawyers work to protect the interests of an individual, business, or organization in a commercial or financial setting.
 Whatever the type of client, business lawyers often bring parties together, playing a critical role in contract negotiations, joint ventures, intellectual property rights, and mergers and acquisitions.
 Transactional lawyers must understand the business, financial, and economic aspects of deals, and be equipped to help clients manage risk.